Easy DIY Heated Chicken Waterer

 12’ Electric Heat Cable (~$28) – These flexible heat elements can be found in the plumbing department of your local hardware store and are relatively affordable, or buy it here.
 This one came with a built-in thermostat.
 The thermostat turns on the heating element automatically when there is a risk of water freezing.
 This is a fantastic feature so you don’t need to worry about wasting energy or turning your waterer on and off constantly.
 A 12’ cable has worked fine inside our coop here in northern Illinois, but if you need more heat, simply get a longer heat cable for only a few dollars more.

-Note: This installation does go against the manufacturers recommended installation guidelines to not have the heat cable coiled or touching itself.
-I have not had issues with the cable overheating but you should read the instructions yourself.
-This alternative heat cable assures it will not short or burnout when overlapped, but it does not have a built in thermostat.
+Note: This installation does go against the manufacturer’s recommended installation guidelines to not have the heat cable coiled or touching itself.
+I have not had issues with the cable overheating but you should read the instructions yourself before making.
+This alternative heat cable ensures it will not short or burn out when overlapped, but it does not have a built-in thermostat.

 Concrete Block (~$2) – I used a 12” x 16” concrete block (or CMU) that is 8” high.
 You want a sturdy base under your waterer and something heavy enough that your chickens won’t knock over.
 Concrete is also a great insulator, so it traps a lot of heat within the hollow chambers of the block.
 I did purchase this one but I am also a big fan of reusing, and concrete blocks are something you can almost always find for free on Craigslist or Marketplace.

 Thermostat Alternative – Some heat tapes don’t come with a built-in thermostat.
-In this case, you can buy a super handy plug called a Thermo-Cube which has the same affect.
+In this case, you can buy a super handy plug called a Thermo Cube which has the same effect.
 In fact, going this route would probably have been my preference if my local hardware store carried just a basic heat cable.
-It’s cheaper to buy one with out a thermostat and generally it’s the electric heat element that goes bad and not the thermostat.
+It’s cheaper to buy one without a thermostat and generally, it’s the electric heating element that goes bad over time and not the thermostat.

 Tools List:

-• Angle Grinder w/ Masonry Grinding Blade (or a hammer and chisel)
+– Angle Grinder w/ Masonry Grinding Blade (or a hammer and masonry chisel)

-Note – If you don’t have an angle grinder, now worries!
-Grab a hammer and a chisel and you can chisel out your own notches.
+Note – If you don’t have an angle grinder, no worries!
+Grab a hammer and a chisel and you can chisel out notches.
 It might take a little extra time and not be as precise, but your chickens will never know the difference!

-Step Two: Run your heat cable through the entry notch and tape it in place.
+Run your heat cable through the entry notch and tape it in place.
 Make sure the thermostat hangs outside the block about 6-8” so that it can get accurate readings.
-Coil up about half the tape in the first chamber, tape the coil so it holds together, then tape it to the block so it stays near the top.
+Coil up about half the tape in the first chamber and tape the coil so it holds together.
+Then tape it to the block so it stays near the top.
 Bring your heat cable to the other chamber through one of your center notches, coil up and tape the rest.
 I left a tail at the end of the second coil to bring through my second center notch.
 Apply as much tape as needed at the end to hold it all in place.

 That’s it!